ServoLang/Servo/README.md

 ### Installation

-1. Download the latest version of servo.Servo from the [official website](https://example.com/servo).
+1. Download the latest version of Servo from the [official website](https://servolang.com/downloads).
 2. Install the CLI using the installer for your platform.
 3. Verify the installation:
    ```bash